EthanCave/33418OverUnder/README.md

 # 33418X
 33418X is the VRC team of The Benjamin School, Palm Beach Gardens.
-The members of this team are Ethan Cave, Kate Hilzenrath, John Lacy, Alexander Napier, and Christopher Tighe.
+The members of this team are Ethan Cave, Kate Hilzenrath, John Lacy, Alexander Napier, Christopher Tighe, and Ollie Olsen-White.
 # Left Side Auton
 The Left Side Auton uses a PID Controller to score the preload, remove the initial triball from the match load area, and touch the same color elevation bar.
 # Right Side Auton